emoshou/ondroid/docs/design/componentNaming.md

 ## Illegal CNs
 - A1-SHRD-001-0
-    - The component number (third column) has leading zeroes
+    - The component number (third column) has leading zeroes, and is missing the material column